As of 2006, the green building movement had yet to appreciate some otherwise ignored architectural findings.

 Consider ways to force heat into bed rock through small drilled holes.
 A hollow pavement collector, shaped to look like natural ledge can collect summer heat.
 A solar heated FC (ferrocement) "mulch", sloped enough for heated air to flow to top of FC area, where it can collect, for heat storage.
 The picture on right suggests using water heated collectors.

-Still the most acclaimed book on PAHS to buy: "Passive Annual Heat Storage, Improving the Design of Earth Shelters.The ground-breaking, well documented project: PAHS (Passive Annual Heat Storage) Project was paid for by a US Government Grant!
-(Some of these terms may still be searched for on google).
+An early book on PAHS: "Passive Annual Heat Storage, Improving the Design of Earth Shelters.The ground-breaking, well documented project: PAHS (Passive Annual Heat Storage) Project was paid for by a US Government Grant.

-I was happy to hear fom a Swedish man who offered a Swedish term "passive jordvärme".
+I was happy to hear from a Swedish man who offered a Swedish term "passive jordvärme".
 It seems the term "self heating homes" googles some foreign language sites.